 If this criteria is met, the Learning and Teaching Committee will approve the co-delivery of the subject

 s.
-If approved the Dean of School and Head of Department will be notified along with the relevant Program Directors and Subject Coordinators.
+If approved the Head of School and Head of Department will be notified along with the relevant Program Directors and Subject Coordinators.
 The subjects can then be timetabled accordingly.

 AMENDING THE ASSESSMENT WORKLOAD CALCULATOR